How To Hire a Public Relations Agency to Promote Your Brand

-Shock and horror does not have to be your story if you get what I’m going to tell you in this post.
+Shock and horror do not have to be your story if you get what I will tell you in this post.

-You’ve heard the horror stories about public relations agencies that never delivered the goods.
+You’ve heard horror stories about public relations agencies that never delivered the goods.

-I was director at a large public relations agency for years before going out on my own and running a boutique PR firm.
+I was a director at a large public relations agency for years before going out on my own and running a boutique PR firm that represented some of the biggest brands in the world.

-A lot of clients came to me after being allegedly burned by another PR firm.
+And a lot of clients came to me after being allegedly “burned” by another PR firm.
+Or at least that’s how they felt.

 So if you don’t want to have a horrific experience, read on.